Smarity/gap-filling-precipitation-atmosphere-special-issue/README.md

 # gap-filling-precipitation-atmosphere-special-issue

-Gap filling ML models for rainfall data in different sites of Andalusia.
+Gap filling ML models to estimate missing daily rainfall data at different sites in Andalusia region (Southern Spain).

 To cite any of these models: ...